cake-build/website/input/docs/writing-builds/tasks/dependencies.md

 Order: 20
-Description: How to make tasks dependent on each other
+Excerpt: How to make tasks dependent on each other
 RedirectFrom: docs/fundamentals/dependencies
 ---